docker/docs/compose/swarm.md

 ### Building images

-Swarm can build an image from a Dockerfile just like a single-host Docker instance can, but the resulting image will only live on a single node and won't be distributed to other nodes.
+Swarm can build an image from a Dockerfile just like a single-host Docker instance can, but the resulting image only lives on a single node and won't be distributed to other nodes.

 If you want to use Compose to scale the service in question to multiple nodes,